 "E-motion Rollers" are a new roller design, based on traditional rollers, but floated within a fixed framework.
-This design allows more forgiveness when it comes to riders who don't have perfect pedal strokes, or form on the bike.
+This design allows more forgiveness when it comes to riders who don't have perfect pedal strokes or form on the bike.

 Riders with untidy pedal strokes tend to "bob" up and down on the bike (particularly at high cadences), and this encourages the bike to move back and forth, as well as up and down which triggers the bike to want to hop off the rollers, often resulting in mishap.
-Getting out of the saddle on traditional rollers can be tricky too, as one tends to move the bike backwards beneath them, as the rider stands up and comes forward.
+Getting out of the saddle on traditional rollers can be tricky too, as one tends to move the bike backward beneath them, as the rider stands up and comes forward.
 This too can result in the bike wanting to come off of the rollers.

 The other way riders tend to fall off rollers is by drifting sideways and riding off the side.
 E-motion Rollers are designed to prevent both situations from happening.

 In the first two instances, the fact that the rollers are built to glide or float within a larger framework, allows the rider to make erratic or untidy movements, without drastic consequences.
-Even getting out of the saddle is a breeze, as the E-Motion Rollers themselves glide back and forth within the main frame.
+Even getting out of the saddle is a breeze, as the E-Motion Rollers themselves glide back and forth within the mainframe.
 Riding single handed while going for that water bottle is always a little more difficult, but still much easier as any jerky moves or abrupt changes in balance are buffered by the gliding motion of the rollers.
 I've watched complete novices who could barely ride traditional rollers with both hands on the bars, ride no-handed within an hour or two of trying "E-motions."

 In the second situation, riders on E-motion Rollers are kept "within bounds" so to speak by horizontally laid, "inline-skate" wheels on either side of the front roller drum.
-As the rider drifts towards the side, and rubs up against these wheels, they are gently "bounced back into play," so to speak...pin ball style!
+As the rider drifts towards the side and rubs up against these wheels, they are gently "bounced back into play," so to speak...pinball style!
 Man...I wish I had these things years ago, as most of my mishaps watching TV were results of me drifting off the side.

 Apart from the fact that these rollers are easy to ride for a beginner (in or out of the saddle), and that they have a guide that keeps you within bounds, there is a third advantage to E-motion Rollers.
 They have 4 different levels of resistance!

 This is truly the selling point for me, as I never found traditional rollers had enough resistance to do a good hard workout.
-Traditional rollers will allow you to get warmed up before events by doing lots of leg-speed drills which are a favorite for "trackies" (Track riders), but don't offer enough resistance to do vigorous training sessions.
+Traditional rollers will allow you to get warmed up before events by doing lots of leg-speed drills which are a favorite for "trackies" (Track riders) but don't offer enough resistance to do vigorous training sessions.
 That's why for years I always recommended to my indoor clients to have both rollers AND an indoor rear wheel mounted trainer.
 The rollers for perfecting pedal stroke, doing low resistance leg-speed workouts, and easy/easy recovery rides, while using the trainer for hard, intense workouts.
-But honestly now the E-motion Rollers take care off both situations and they are also made incredibly well.
+But honestly now the E-motion Rollers take care of both situations and they are also made incredibly well.

 The roller drums are aluminum and concentric, offering a smooth and quiet ride.
 The frame is also made out of aluminum, which makes for a fairly light rig when you consider that there are actually two frameworks in this design.
-If there is one draw back to this product, it is that they don't fold like traditional rollers do, which makes for tricky transportation in smaller vehicles.
+If there is one drawback to this product, it is that they don't fold like traditional rollers do, which makes for tricky transportation in smaller vehicles.
 But that's a small inconvenience when you consider what a versatile and quality product the E-Motion Rollers really are; interesting to note that each E-motion has its own serial number and are made here in the US, just outside of Portland, Oregon.

-After just my first session on these rollers, I could instantly see the benefits to the resistance characteristic, and the front wheel guides.
-But I was concerned that the product's ability to disguise riders' poor pedal strokes, or buy riders room for error, would in fact negate the one important characteristic that rollers are universally renowned for, namely...forcing you to become a smooth pedaler.
+After just my first session on these rollers, I could instantly see the benefits to the resistance characteristic and the front wheel guides.
+But I was concerned that the product's ability to disguise riders' poor pedal strokes or buy riders room for error, would, in fact, negate the one important characteristic that rollers are universally renowned for, namely...forcing you to become a smooth pedaler.

 But with a little creativity in your workouts, such as one-legged pedal drills, riders can force the recruitment of core strength and other stabilizers to facilitate better form.
-A favorite of mine is the one handed / one legged, 30 second pedal drill.
+A favorite of mine is the one handed / one-legged, 30-second pedal drill.
 (Make sure the glass coffee table is in the other room, and that other obstacles to fall on, are out of reach!)

 Although I might still take my trainer to the local road/cyclocross race to warm-up on, and my foldable rollers to the Track, I know that I'll be spending 100% of my winter indoor rides on my new E-Motion Rollers.
-And come that first day of spring, I'll not only have better fitness, but also better riding form!
+And come that first day of spring, I'll not only have better fitness but also better riding form!